 The set of PRBs is equal to the active DL BWP as defined in Subclause 12 and includes PRBs.

-If a UE detects a DCI format 2_1 in a PDCCH transmitted in a control resource set in slot , the set of symbols indicated by a field in DCI format 2_1 includes the last symbols prior to the first symbol of the control resource set in slot where is the value of higher layer parameter INT-monitoring-periodicity, is the number of symbols per slot, is the subcarrier spacing configuration for a serving cell with mapping to a respective field in the DCI format 2_1, is the subcarrier spacing configuration of the DL BWP where the UE receives the PDCCH conveying the DCI format 2_1, and is a natural number.
+If a UE detects a DCI format 2_1 in a PDCCH transmitted in a control resource set in slot , the set of symbols indicated by a field in DCI format 2_1 includes the last symbols prior to the first symbol of the control resource set in slot where is the value of higher layer parameter Monitoring-periodicity-PDCCH-slot, is the number of symbols per slot, is the subcarrier spacing configuration for a serving cell with mapping to a respective field in the DCI format 2_1, is the subcarrier spacing configuration of the DL BWP where the UE receives the PDCCH conveying the DCI format 2_1, and is a natural number.

 If the UE is configured with higher layer parameters UL-DL-configuration-common or UL-DL-configuration-common-Set2, symbols indicated as uplink by UL-DL-configuration-common or UL-DL-configuration-common-Set2 are excluded from the last symbols prior to the first symbol of the control resource set in slot .
 The resulting set of symbols includes a number of symbols that is denoted as .
+UE is not expected to be configured such that is not an integer number.

-The UE is configured the indication granularity for the set of PRBs and for the set of symbols by higher layer parameter INT-TF-unit.
+The UE is configured with the indication granularity for the set of PRBs and for the set of symbols by higher layer parameter INT-TF-unit.

 If the value of INT-TF-unit is 0, 14 bits of a field in DCI format 2_1 have a one-to-one mapping with 14 groups of consecutive symbols from the set of symbols where each of the first symbol groups includes symbols, each of the last symbol groups includes symbols, a bit value of 0 indicates transmission to the UE in the corresponding symbol group and a bit value of 1 indicates no transmission to the UE in the corresponding symbol group.